Tools-2 icon

 • We still do not know if the capture operation will be successful or not.

-• We'll let you know in the corresponding webhook event.
+• We will let you know in the corresponding webhook event.

 • If the capture operation fails, for example, because the acquirer declines to accept the shopper's card, the payable amount for the transaction is not collected.